You are currently viewing Aja Ney, a Sacred Site of a Hundred Inscriptions of the Syllable ‘Aa’

 Why is Aja Ney important?

-Aja Nye is important as it is the place blessed by Guru Rinpoche and one hundred repetitions of the sacred syllable “Aa” were imprinted in the cave after meditation.
-The site is also significant in the history of Bhutan, as it is associated with the subjugation of the Tibetan demon King Khikha-Rathoed by Guru Rinpoche.
-The site is considered one of the most sacred in Bhutan, along with Omba Ney and Hungrel Dzong, due to its association with Guru Padmasambhava and the completion of the Buddhist Mantra Om Ah Hung.
-It is also said that reciting one Baza Guru in Aja Ney is equivalent to chanting a thousand times in other regions.
+Aja Nye is important as it is the site blessed by Guru Rinpoche where he imprinted one hundred repetitions of the sacred syllable “Aa” in the cave.
+The site is also important as it is associated with the subjugation of the Tibetan demon King Khikha-Rathoed by Guru Rinpoche.
+The site is one of the three sacred sites in Bhutan, along with Omba Ney and Hungrel Dzong where Buddhist Mantra Om Ah Hung is seen.

 What do people do to preserve the Aja Nye?

-People are working to preserve the sacredness and natural beauty of Aja Ney by following a centuries-old tradition of closing Aja Ney to visitors from March to October to protect the sacred sites.
+The people of Aja preserve the sacredness of Aja Ney by following a centuries-old tradition of closing Aja Ney to visitors from March to October known as Ladam.
 This helps limit disturbance to the sacred sites.
-As Aja Ney falls under the protected Bumdeling Wildlife Sanctuary, ecological documentation will be used to preserve the sanctity and natural environment of the sacred Aja Ney site for future generations.
+As Aja Ney falls under the protected Bumdeling Wildlife Sanctuary, the officials also strive to preserve the sanctity and natural environment of the sacred Aja Ney site.

 Did you like this post?
 If so, please subscribe to our latest updates for more!